2025 Asian Tour

-The 2025 Asian Tour will be the 30th season of the modern Asian Tour (formerly the Asian PGA Tour), the main professional golf tour in Asia (outside of Japan) since it was established in 1995.
+The 2025 Asian Tour was the 30th season of the modern Asian Tour (formerly the Asian PGA Tour), the main professional golf tour in Asia (outside of Japan) since it was established in 1995.

 Changes for 2025

 In October 2024, it was confirmed that the Philippine Open would return to the Asian Tour schedule for the first time since 2015.
 In December, it was also confirmed that the International Series would venture into India for the first time.
 The initial schedule was released later in December 2024.

 Schedule

 The following table lists official events during the 2025 season.